 Check Schedule of profiles with exclamation marks

-🚨 Important: If the Sender’s Schedule and the Automation Schedule do not fully overlap, automation tasks will not execute properly.
+🚨 Important: If the Sender’s Schedule and the Automation Configuration do not fully overlap, automation tasks will not execute properly.

 Troubleshooting Common Issues